 We live in a time where innovation has become an expected part of our daily lives.
-Modern technology has given us the ability to create groundbreaking technologies (not to mention lifesaving vaccinations) in very short timespans.
-Creating a startup has become the all-American dream; and we are constantly hearing about various success stories, especially the rise of unicorn companies, on the news.
+Modern technology has given us the ability to create groundbreaking technologies (not to mention lifesaving vaccinations) in very short time spans.
+Creating a startup has become the all-American dream; and we are constantly hearing or reading about various success stories, especially the rise of unicorn companies.
 In this constantly expanding market, where everyone strives for success, should we aspire to be a pioneer of a new innovation or is it better to be the first follower?
 Is it necessary to come up with an idea, or can you be more successful by acting fast on an emerging trend?

 Here are three reasons why you should strive to be an innovator and three reasons why being a fast follower is enough.